maddox-lab/BlindSpot/README.md

    - **Blinding_Key.csv:** The easy to read key that allows translations from old file name to new file name.
 It also maps the original path name to be saved.

----
+## Technical Workflow of the code

-## General Workflow of the code
+This shows the step by step for the technical side of the code instead of the user's workflow for reference

 ---